ToxicAbsence/More-Info/Nether Reactor Core.md

 - When relogging in the middle of the Nether Reactor Process, it will stop it completely leaving all the glowing obsidian in its place.
 - You can mine the Glowing Obsidian in 1.2.13.5
 - Mining it after 0.12.0 will just drop 3 diamonds and 6 iron

+Nether Reactor Core Chat Messages:

+- When activating the nether reactor core correctly, it should display the chat message "Client message: Active!"
+- Incorrectly building the nether reactor core will result in the message, "Client message: Not the correct pattern!"
+- If all players are not close enough when activating, the resulting message will be, "Client message: All players need to be close to the reactor."
+- Activating the nether reactor core to close to the built height will result in the message, "Client message: The nether reactor needs to be built lower down"

 Items you can get via activating: